Please support our work with a fiscal year-end gift. Thank you!

 • Check out our new partnership with Kindros to offer our enrolled students free financial wellness resources!

-Check out this tips sheet about important things to know before you go for financial aid and course registration.
+Download this tips sheet about important things to know before you go regarding financial aid and course registration.

 New Applicants for Admission:

-If you are applying to one of Hebrew College’s degree programs, you are encouraged, but not required, to submit the:
+If you are applying to one of Hebrew College’s degree programs, you are encouraged, but not required, to submit the following at the same time that you apply for admission:

 Fellowships and Scholarships: